model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 post-conditions, and to provide extensive tests that can check whether these contracts hold when the intrinsics are executed in Rust.
-A secondary goal is to use these contracts as formal specifications of the intrinsics API when doing proofs of Rust programs in proof assistants like F* and Coq.
+A secondary goal is to use these contracts as formal specifications of the intrinsics API when doing proofs of Rust programs.

 ## Motivation